 Over the years and in the course of activating production possibilities, each artist usually has an archive of project ideas, which are very carefully thought through and developed with a view to implementation, in order to be able to achieve financing and feasibility.
 In their chronology, such concepts form a meaningful “common thread” of an individual’s content-aesthetic-formal development.

-The idea of publishing and merging these concepts, which go back to the 90s of the last century, into an aesthetically designed publication, has been around for a long time and has not been possible to date.
+The idea of publishing and merging these imagined / unpublished projects / pieces, which go back to the 90s of the last century, into an aesthetically designed publication, has been around for a long time and has not been possible to date.
 Now, The Archive of Imagined Projects has become a project that gained new relevance, in particular in view of the question of event and production restrictions in the cultural field probably still having to be dealt with at least until the end of 2021.

 In itself, the publication represents a very contemporary act, because this is generally not undertaken in artists’ communities – due to the realistic fear that ideas can be copied and implemented by others.